Starting a business

-At Singletree Accountants Ltd we can provide start-up businesses in the Enfield area with help and advice.
+At Singletree Accountants we can provide start-up businesses in the Enfield area with help and advice.
 Here are some issues to consider regarding stock control.

 Inefficient stock management can seriously damage the profits of any new or growing business.
 Holding stock ties up valuable cash, and incurs costs in warehousing, personnel, transportation and insurance.